($889) Cost to ship a car from Austin, TX to Chicago, IL

 The time of the year

-Seasonal demand and weather conditions in both Austin and Chicago can impact car shipping prices.
+The time of year and weather conditions in Austin and Chicago play a major role in determining car shipping rates.

 Austin has mild winters and hot summers, the rainiest months are typically May, June, and October so your move may be affected in these months.